-In fact, this verse in 20b precedes with this statement from Melchizedek, “And blessed be God Most High, who has defeated your enemies for you (Covenant).”
-He is expressing to Abram that God fulfilled his covenant with him.
+In fact, this verse in 20b precedes with this statement from Melchizedek, “And blessed be God Most High, who has defeated your enemies for you .”
+God fulfilled what He had promised.
 Covenant was the only reason his enemies were defeated and his family was returned to him.
-In agreement and recognition of this report, Abram tithed from the goods he had recovered.
+In agreement and recognition of this fact, Abram tithed from the goods he had recovered.

 And that is the primary reason for the tithe.
 It is a public acknowledgement to everyone that God is the One Who defeats our enemies and returns our loved ones back to us.

 Second, it keeps us from taking advantage of others.
 Bera, King of Sodom, evidently had respect for both Abram and Melchizedek.
 It also appears that he was in awe of the God who fought for Abram, otherwise, he wouldn’t have offered for Abram to keep all the spoils.

 Third, it is a public statement that we do not become rich by our own hand or by taking advantage of others.
 True wealth and riches come from the God.

 Proverbs 10:22 NLT, "The blessing of the LORD makes a person rich, and he adds no sorrow with it."

 Fourth, tithing teaches us to give to others what is due to them, especially when they were such a blessing in our time of need (give a fair share of the goods to my allies vs. 24).

 The tithe is a covenant act.
 We give to God the portion of what represents our very living.
 This act of faith opens the windows of Heaven to pour out immeasurable blessings on us and our love ones.